Thousands Of Protesters Storm Hong Kong Airport, Shutting Down Flights

 One Hong Kong carrier, Cathay Pacific, recently notified staff that they could be fired for supporting the protests, according to Agence France-Presse.

 The unrest started in June, triggered by a bill that would have allowed China to extradite people from Hong Kong.
-The measure sparked fears that Hong Konger residents could be prosecuted by Beijing courts.
+The measure sparked fears that Hong Kong residents could be prosecuted by Beijing courts.
 Hong Kong's chief executive, Carrie Lam, declared the bill "dead" after protests broke out, but the measure has not been fully withdrawn.
 Protesters have expanded their demands for broader reform.

 "The Hong Kong government's response has been a resounding 'no' to all protesters' demands and also a repeated strong condemnation of protesters, painting them in a broad-brush stroke as all radical, all being violent," Quartz reporter Mary Hui told NPR.

-In Beijing, a spokesperson for the Hong Kong and Macau Affairs Office told Hong Kong media on Monday that the protests bore "signs of terrorism."
-Yang Guang said "radical protesters" repeatedly attacked police officers and that violence must combated according to the law, "with no hesitation or mercy."
+In Beijing, a spokesman for the Hong Kong and Macau Affairs Office told Hong Kong media on Monday that the protests bore "signs of terrorism."
+Yang Guang said "radical protesters" repeatedly attacked police officers and that violence must be combated according to the law, "with no hesitation or mercy."

 China's state-controlled Global Times tweeted video footage of armored vehicles, saying it was evidence of China's armed police assembling in Shenzhen, a city bordering Hong Kong, "in advance of apparent large-scale exercises."